The BGMN conjecture via stable pairs: Tensor vector bundles

 \begin{proof} By (\ref{restriction to different points}), it suffices to consider the case when $D=\alpha x$.
 Using the notation as in the diagram (\ref{diagram tau}), the restriction $\left(\mathcal{F}^{\boxtimes\alpha}\right)_D$ can be written as $\tau_*^{S_\alpha}\left(\bigotimes\pi_j^*q^*\mathcal{F}\right)$, by flatness of $\tau$.
 The construction of Lemma \ref{deformation lemma} commutes with the $S_\alpha$-action, so $\tau_*^{S_\alpha}\left(\bigotimes\pi_j^*q^*\mathcal{F}\right)$ is a deformation of $\tau_*^{S_\alpha}\left(\bigotimes\pi_j^*\rho^*\mathcal{F}_x\right)$ over $\bA^1$, since $(q^*\mathcal{F})_0=\mathcal{F}_x=\left.\mathcal{F}\right|_{\{x\}\times M}$.
 Note $\pi_j^*\rho^*=\tau^*$, so using the projection formula, we get that $\left(\mathcal{F}^{\boxtimes\alpha}\right)_D$ is a deformation of $\left(\bigotimes_{j=1}^\alpha\mathcal{F}_x\right)\otimes\tau_*^{S_\alpha}(\mathcal{O}_{\mathbb{B}_\alpha\times M})$, and similarly, $\left(\overline{\mathcal{F}}^{\boxtimes\alpha}\right)_D$ is a deformation of $\left(\bigotimes_{j=1}^\alpha\mathcal{F}_x\right)\otimes\tau_*^{S_\alpha}(\mathcal{O}_{\mathbb{B}_\alpha\times M}\otimes\sign)$.
 By flatness of the quotient $C^\alpha\to \Sym^\alpha C$, the covariant algebra $\mathcal{O}_{\mathbb{B}_\alpha}$ (\ref{the ring B alpha}) is the regular representation $\bC[S_\alpha]$ of $S_\alpha$.
 It follows that it contains the trivial and the sign representations each with multiplicity $1$, and therefore $\tau_*^{S_\alpha}(\mathcal{O}_{\mathbb{B}_\alpha\times M})=\tau_*^{S_\alpha}(\mathcal{O}_{\mathbb{B}_\alpha\times M}\otimes\sign)=\mathcal{O}_M$.
 This concludes the proof. \end{proof}

-\begin{remark} If we have a $G$-action on $M$ and a $G$-equivariant bundle $\cF$, then the deformation of Corollary \ref{standarddeformation} can also be chosen to be $G$-equivariant, i.e. given by a $G$-equivariant bundle on $\bA^1\times M$.
-This is because the deformation in the proof of Lemma \ref{deformation lemma} can be chosen to be $G$-equivariant. \end{remark}
+\begin{remark} If we have a $G$-action on $M$ and a $G$-equivariant bundle $\cF$, then the deformations constructed in the proofs of Lemma \ref{deformation lemma} and Corollary \ref{standarddeformation} are also $G$-equivariant, i.e. given by a $G$-equivariant bundle on $\bA^1\times M$.
+This is because the map $\lambda: \bA^1_s \times \bD_\alpha \times M \to \bD_\alpha \times M$ is given by the identity on the factor $M$, hence $\lambda$ is $G$-invariant.
+Thus, the pull-back $\lambda^*\cF$ of a $G$-equivariant sheaf is naturally again a $G$-equivariant sheaf. \end{remark}

 \begin{definition} A vector bundle $\mathcal{F}$ on a scheme $M$ is said to be a {\em stable deformation} of a vector bundle $\mathcal{G}$ \emph{over $\mathbb A^1$} if there is some vector bundle $\mathcal{K}$ such that $\mathcal{F}\oplus\mathcal{K}$ is a deformation of a direct sum $\mathcal{G}^{\oplus r}$ for some $r>0$. \end{definition}